CodeFromAnywhere/openapi-chat-completion/claude.md

 ✅ Make the universal `/chat/completions` available at https://chat.actionschema.com with the same interface at the front as anthropic.

-Add an API key for each provider
+✅ Add an API key for each provider

-Add ability to set custom provider url + key
+✅ Add ability to set custom provider url + key

-Based on model selection, select the right provider
+✅ Based on model selection, select the right provider

-Test chat.actionschema.com locally on each provider
+✅ Greatly simplify and generalise the UI

-Figure out the best way to ratelimit each provider independently.
+❌ Figure out the best way to ratelimit each provider independently.
+Allow customisation in ratelimits on a per-model per-ip, and per-user basis, offering a very large free tier for tiny models, that can be overwritten (made smaller) by downstream endpoints. **Just keep it free for now**

+Test chat.actionschema.com locally on each provider. chat.actionschema.com should be the goto place better than anthropic.actionschema.com.

 Add executed tool use into the message as markdown codeblocks: input + output

 Think about a way to maybe also allow for streaming deltas of downstream streaming APIs

-Allow customisation in ratelimits on a per-model per-ip, and per-user basis, offering a very large free tier for tiny models, that can be overwritten (made smaller) by downstream endpoints.

-chat.actionschema.com should be the goto place better than anthropic.actionschema.com

 Maybe we need to introduce a new primitive, so that agent stacking becomes viable.
 Imagine your agent having a conversation with another agent.
 How to show this?
 How to structure this data?
 Cool idea!
 Maybe it can be done with simplified API